Officials: 14 indicted in LI, NYC heroin ring

 Authorities on Friday announced the indictment of 14 people they said operated a heroin ring in Nassau, Brooklyn and Queens.

-The 15-month investigation revealed that the narcotics ring distributed more than 23,000 doses of heroin weekly and sold about $170,000 worth of the drug per week, officials said at a news conference in Mineola.
+The 15-month investigation revealed that the narcotics ring distributed more than 23,000 doses of heroin weekly and sold about $170,000 worth of the drug per week, federal, state and local officials said at a news conference in Mineola.

 Most Popular